sascocl/osticket-plugin-api-faq/README.md

 Plugin for query the FAQ via API

-You can make a search in:
+You can make a search with something like this:

     https://osticket.example.com/api/http.php/faq/search.json?q=query+string

 The API return an array of JSON objects with the fields:

-- category
 - faq_id
 - question
 - keywords
 - url
+- category_id
+- category_name
+- category_url

 You can pass 2 variables via GET (in the URL):